hibernator11/dcat-catalog/README.md

 ## Collection of datasets

+This is the list of examples provided by GLAM institutions that haven been transformed into the [Data Catalog Vocabulary](https://www.w3.org/TR/vocab-dcat-3/).
+The information to describe the datasets has been retrieved from websites, research articles and projects.
+In some cases, the DCAT model has been used only too some extent due to the lack of information provided by the institutions regarding the datasets.

 - [British Library - Free dataset downloads](datasets/bl.ttl)
 - [Digital Library of the Caribbean - Panama American](datasets/caribbean.ttl)
 - [Europeana - Downloads](datasets/europeana.ttl)